JakeRoyRandall/essential-errands-objc/README.md

 `--csv` emits RFC 4180-compatible rows with CRLF records and the header `kind,id,name,start,finish,lateness`.
 It includes errand, idle, break, skipped, and deferred rows; fields are quoted and embedded quotes are doubled, so names containing commas, quotes, or newlines remain parseable.

 `--stats` appends a text-only `STATS` footer with scheduled, deferred, and skipped counts; service, break, idle, and finish totals; maximum lateness; deadline misses; and average wait after release for scheduled errands.
 It cannot be combined with `--csv`.
 JSON always includes the same aggregate fields, while an empty schedule reports zero average wait.

+`--compare` runs the same input and scheduling constraints through both `edf` and `shortest`, then prints side-by-side scheduled count, deadline misses, maximum lateness, finish, and average wait metrics.
+Add `--json` for a structured comparison object.
+It cannot be combined with an explicit `--order` or `--csv`; `--stats` is accepted but redundant.
+The comparison reports observed metrics and makes no optimality claim.